 - Another sepsis misdiagnosis case, this one against Holy Cross

 - Sample verdicts and settlements in sepsis cases

-When we get to septic shock the horse is starting to get out of the barn.
-Septic shock occurs when sepsis is not treated and the body is not able to cope with the infection.
-The theory is that sepsis represents an over exuberant inflammatory response in response to invading bacteria or other pathogens in which various mediators released by white blood cells and tissues cause excessive activation of host defense mechanisms.
+When we get to septic shock, the horse is getting out of the barn.
+Septic shock occurs when sepsis is not treated and the body cannot cope with the infection.
+The theory is that sepsis represents an over-exuberant inflammatory response in response to invading bacteria or other pathogens in which various mediators released by white blood cells and tissues cause excessive activation of host defense mechanisms.
 This results injury to the patient.
 If a patient has septic shock, antibiotics will not get the job done.
 The source of ongoing infection must be identified and removed before inflammatory mediated damage can be reversed.

 How Defense Lawyer Fight These Cases